 The consequences of car accidents can range from mild vehicle damage to life-threatening injuries, and even death.
 Still, many drivers continue to commit negligent actions on the road every day that result in collisions.
 If the actions of a careless driver in Richardson, Texas, led to your injuries, the law permits you to seek damages.

 Whether you plan to settle out of court or head to trial, a Richardson car accident lawyer from Underwood Law Office may be able to take over your case and defend your rights.
-Reach out to Underwood Law Office now to schedule your complimentary case review with a member of our team.
-Call (972) 535-6377.
+Reach out to Underwood Law Office for your complimentary case review with a member of our team.

 When it comes to seeking compensation after a car accident, you may have options.
 You may be able to recover damages from your collision through a liability insurance claim with the other driver’s insurer.
 This could allow you to avoid going to court, but only if you are able to come to an agreement on a reasonable settlement.

 If you do not reach a fair settlement, you can file a lawsuit instead.
 Texas, like every state, has specific statutes regarding who qualifies for compensation and the amount of time available to file a personal injury lawsuit.
 Each option has its own challenges, but a personal injury lawyer may be able to assist you with both.

 For a free legal consultation with a car accidents lawyer serving Richardson, call (972) 535-6377

 The consequences of a car accident can leave you reeling—emotionally, physically, and financially.
 A car accident claim or lawsuit can help you recover some or all these types of losses, which are also referred to as damages in a personal injury case.